LAtanassov/go-openshift/README.md

 # go-openshift
-practice CI and CD deployment using OpenShift
+GOAL: of this repository is to evaluate - how to deploy CI and CD pipeline for golang on using OpenShift

+# Finding

+* CI - from source to docker image is difficult
+  * no dedicated jenkins slave with golang build env. available - need to be created
+  * build within a docker container difficult to setup

 # Minishift init